netcinematics/AI_PHI/DOCS/aDistructUs.md

 WHY???

+The tentacle encroaches in the night, somehow, like actual_false_concepts move from_mind_to_mind.

 #### DEFAULT_CODEZ

 Amazingly.
-Deeper study into this reveals a stunning concept called aGeneranza.
-The theory that our codez extend from the default carnal state (aCARNa).
+Deeper study into this reveals a concept called aGeneranza.
+The view that encoded concepts extend from the default carnal state (aCARNa) until now.

 > Somehow concepts transform (non-visably), through time, generationally, from animal_eat_animal to me_and_mine.